A Computational Theory and Semi-Supervised Algorithm for Clustering: Experimental Results

 \subsubsection{20 Newsgroups Corpus}

-The 20 Newsgroups data set in the scikit-learn library can be used as an example of clustering data in the text document space.
-It contains over 18,000 news articles that are organised into 20 categories.
-In this specific example, a subset of 6 categories is used.
-These were selected for their distinctness, resulting in a total of 5,881 examples.

-To prepare the data, a standard pre-processing procedure is followed, including lemmatisation, creating a tf-idf matrix, and removing stopwords with a minimum document frequency of five.
-Due to the high dimensionality of the data, UMAP is employed for dimension reduction, as it effectively preserves the relationships between examples.
-The resulting reduction to 2 dimensions is illustrated in Figure \ref{fig:20newsgrp_umap_labelled}, where each example is coloured according to its ground truth category label.
-Notably, there is significant overlap between clusters, particularly in the central regions, and a small cluster consisting of examples from all categories can be observed on the far top-left of the plot at approximate coordinates (-8,9).
+The 20 Newsgroups dataset in the scikit-learn library is often used as an example of clustering data in the text document space.
+It contains over $18,000$ news articles that are organised into $20$ categories.
+In this specific example, a subset of $6$ categories is used.
+These were selected for their distinctness, ease of visualisation and interpretation, because many of the labels have been reported to be noisy, and hence warrant possibly belonging to other classes or could equally belong to multiple classes.
+The UMAP reduction to $2$ dimensions is shown in Figure \ref{fig:20newsgrp_umap_labelled}, where each example is coloured according to its ground truth category label.
+Notably, there is significant overlap between clusters, particularly in the central regions, and a small cluster consisting of examples from all categories can be observed on the far top-left of the plot.

-For clustering purposes, the data is mapped to 10 dimensions and a 2\% random sample of labelled examples is included to guide the algorithm.
-This approach incorporates user input to achieve desired outcomes.
+For clustering purposes, the data is mapped to $10$ dimensions and a $1\%$ random sample of labelled examples is used as seeds to guide the algorithm.
 The clustering results are shown in Figure \ref{fig:20newsgrp_umap_nassir} (displayed over the 2-dimensional mapping).
-The algorithm successfully recovers most of the six main clusters, achieving an overall accuracy of 0.74 according to the ground truth labels.
+The algorithm successfully recovers most of the six main clusters, achieving top-tier scores according to the external validation metrics.
 Moreover, the algorithm flags many examples located between clusters as anomalies, as well as the small dense cluster on the far top-left.
-This again highlights that the algorithm performs a clustering as opposed to a partitioning of the data points.
-Table \ref{table:cluster_keywords} provides the top 10 keywords for each of the six clusters, along with the anomalous group.
-The keywords align well with the category labels, while the anomalous group consists of seemingly random words that do not align well to any specific category.
+This again highlights that the algorithm performs a clustering as opposed to a partitioning of the data points, where anomalies are also detected.
+Table \ref{table:cluster_keywords} provides the top $10$ keywords for each of the six clusters obtained by the proposed method, along with those from the anomalous group.
+The top keywords align well with the category labels, while the anomalous group consists of seemingly random words that do not align well to any specific category.